Strategies for Promoting Workplace Wellness

 For Employees

 Employees are obviously the ones who benefit most directly from a workplace wellness program.
 In addition to promoting a healthy lifestyle, these corporate wellness initiatives often involve fun and engaging activities, challenges, events and other perks that help the worker.
-Some programs even offer incentives around certain healthcare benefits, such as biometric screenings and preventative care.
+Some programs even offer incentives around certain healthcare benefits, such as biometric screenings and preventative care, allowing employees to keep track of their overall health.

 For Employers